 Section 2.01.
 General Powers.
 The property, business and affairs of this corporation shall be managed by or under the direction of the Board of Directors.

 Section 2.02.
 Members.
 The OVRF Board of Directors shall initially have seven (7) Members, each of whom shall be entitled to one vote on all matters submitted to the Members.
-The Members shall be composed of the following duly elected or appointed executives and officers of the Rotary Club of Oro Valley (“RCOV”): its current President, current President-Elect, Immediate Past President, current Rotary Foundation Chair, current Community Service Chair, current International Service Chair, and current Treasurer.
+The Members shall be composed of the following duly elected or appointed executives and officers of the Rotary Club of Oro Valley (“RCOV”): itscurrent Rotary Foundation Chair, current Community Service Chair, current International Service Chair, and four (4) other individuals nominated by the Board Chair and approved by the current RCOV Community Chair and current RCOV International Chair, and whom may be, but are not required to be, members of the RCOV but who are not currently serving as President, President-Elect or Treasurer of that organization.
 The current RCOV Rotary Foundation Chair shall serve as the Board Chair for the Board of Directors and shall appoint a Member to serve as Secretary.
+The Board of Directors will elect by simple majority vote a Treasurer.
 The number of directors shall be increased or decreased by the affirmative vote of two-thirds (2/3) of the directors currently holding office provided that the number of directors shall not be less than three (3).
-Members shall serve on the Board of Directors for terms equal to their terms of office in the RCOV.
+Members shall serve on the Board of Directors for terms equal to their terms of office in the RCOV, or two (2) years if not officers of the RCOV.

 Section 2.03.
 Annual Meeting.
 The regular annual meeting of the OVRF shall be held at such time and place in June of each year as the Board of Directors may determine, for the purpose of receiving a report on the activities and financial condition of the corporation, drafting a budget for the next Fiscal Year, and for the transaction of such other business as shall come before the meeting.